 Pharmacokinetics

 Following oral administration, the median time to peak plasma concentration is 1-2hr and mean bioavailability is approximately 65%.
 Administration with a high-fat meal has no effect on the pharmacokinetics of canagliflozin.
 The area under the curve and peak concentrations increase in a dose-dependent manner.
-Steady state is reached in 4 to 5 days, and the steady-state volume of distribution is 119 L in healthy patients.
+Steady state is reached in 4 to 5 days, and the steady-state volume of distribution is 119 L in healthy people.
 Canagliflozin is 99% bound to plasma proteins, mainly albumin.
 The elimination half-life is 10.6 and 13.1 hours for the 100 and 300 mg doses, respectively.
 Canagliflozin is metabolized primarily by glucuronidation via uridine diphosphate glucuronosyltransferase (UGT) 1A9 and UGT2B4 to 2 inactive metabolites.
 Approximately 7% of canagliflozin is oxidized by cytochrome P450 3A4.
 Following a single oral dose of radiolabeled canagliflozin, 41.5%, 7%, and 3.2% were recovered in the faeces as canagliflozin, a hydroxylated metabolite, and an O-glucuronide metabolite, respectively.
 Approximately 33% of the dose was recovered in urine, 30.5% as O-glucuronide metabolites and less than 1% as unchanged canagliflozin.2 3

 Clinical applications and efficacy

-Canagliflozin (Invokana®; Janssen Research and Development, LLC, Raritan, NJ, USA; Mitsubishi Tanabe Pharma Corporation, Osaka, Japan) was FDA approved on 29 March 2013 to be used with diet and exercise, to improve glycaemic control in adults with T2DM on the basis of the data generated from the clinical studies described below.4 To date there have been fewer than ten major studies to evaluate the clinical efficacy and safety of canagliflozin – two in subjects with T2DM controlled by diet and exercise, with the others involving patients using oral agents or insulin.
+Canagliflozin (Invokana®; Janssen Research and Development, LLC, Raritan, NJ, USA; Mitsubishi Tanabe Pharma Corporation, Osaka, Japan) was FDA approved on 29 March 2013 to be used with diet and exercise, to improve glycaemic control in adults with T2DM on the basis of the data generated from the clinical studies described below; it was subsequently approved in the European Union in October 2013.4 To date there have been fewer than ten major studies to evaluate the clinical efficacy and safety of canagliflozin – two in subjects with T2DM controlled by diet and exercise, with the others involving patients using oral agents or insulin.

 In subjects with T2DM controlled by diet and exercise